 It's a 5-minute walk from Asakusa Station and just 1 minute on foot from Kaminarimon, the popular tourist attraction at Sensoji Temple.

 Cherry blossoms herald in spring in Japan.
 In Tokyo, they begin to bloom in late March.
 This article will introduce a sightseeing plan for Tokyo that combines cherry blossom viewing and gourmet foods in a ride on “Tokyo Sakura Tram (Toden Arakawa Line),” which takes an efficient route through great cherry blossom locations!

 The Ueno Cherry Blossom Festival - TokyoRead Later

 Every spring, gaggles of residents and tourists alike flock to Ueno Park to admire the beauty that is the cherry blossom.
 With over 1,200 cherry trees, Ueno Park prides itself as being one of Tokyo’s most popular spots for hanami, or cherry blossom viewing.

-“Tori no Ichi” is a festival held across Japan so that people can pray for good business and monetary luck.
-It is held in various locations during November, but the Tori no Ichi held at Ootori Shrine, known for being particularly auspicious, is said to receive the most visitors and boast the most stalls.
-Visitors purchase lucky “rakes” to bring in the good fortune for the coming year.
+"Tori-no-Ichi"Festivals is a festival held across Japan so that people can pray for good business and monetary luck.
+It is held in various locations during November, but the "Tori-no-Ichi" held at Ohtori Shrine, known for being particularly auspicious, is said to receive the most visitors and boast the most stalls.

 “Kappabashi Dougu Street” is a shopping district between Tokyo’s Asakusa and Ueno areas that extends around 800 meters from north to south.